Uniplast/Arduino/README.md

 If there are any extra steps needed to make a certain library work, then I will include a README file inside that particular library.

 These libraries use a GPT 3.0 license, so you're free to use/modify them however you wish as long as you give me a mention in your project/code.
+Or don't.
+I'm a text file, not a cop :P